gardners/surveysystem/backend/SETUP.md

 For convenience for testing, you can use the testrun script, which will recompile, reinstall the fastcgi binary, and restart things.

+But note that if you run testrun, it will replace /etc/lighttpd/lighttpd.conf with the one in this directory -- so you should modify that file.